JusticeZhuCheng/Equation-Solver/README.md

 Get a,b from ax+b and return a,b in the format of class Result</br>

 ## EquationSolver.Program.Translate(string str) > return Result
-Translate the input string into the format of ax+b, return a,b in the format of class Result</br>
+Translate and calculate the input string into the format of ax+b, return a,b in the format of class Result</br>

 ## EquationSolver.Program.Calculate(string str1, string str2) > return string
 Return the answer by inputing both sides of the equal sign</br>